 3 – Scrub the acid solution:

 Once the solution is applied, lightly scrub it into the concrete with a push broom or long handled scrub brush.
 This helps to create a uniform etch of the concrete.
-Let the solution sit from 2 – 15 minutes while it continues to fizz and bubble.
+Let the solution sit for 10 – 15 minutes while it continues to fizz and bubble.
 Do not let the floor dry out during this process.
 Add more solution if necessary.

 4 – Neutralize: